petertwigg/petertwigg.github.io/_posts/2020-08-09-rituals-&-meditation.md

 {% include figure.html image="/images/image_posts/ritual2.jpg" caption="Baptism" width="400" %}

-When the ritual reaches it’s peak, an elevated state of consciousness is engaged where the ritualist enters a silent phase, staying there, experiencing the resonance and grace of the spiritual being(s) and worlds.
+When the ritual reaches it’s peak, an elevated state of consciousness is engaged where the ritualist enters a silent phase, staying there, experiencing the resonance and grace of spiritual being(s) and worlds.
 This state brings a kind of raising of the spiritual-seekers vibration where a kind of communion takes place.
 This in itself is a kind of inner alchemy of the soul where your vibration is being raised towards that of spiritual beings.

 Gradually that state diminishes and the ritual is then concluded.
 Some peak ritual states can be incredibly strong and demanding on the ritualist so an important aspect of rituals is that you are in good health.